 This reality of a merger can often be reflected in the name change.
-For example, in 1997, Morgan Stanley and Dean Witter Discover 'merged.'
-Although the new company was renamed 'Morgan Stanley Dean Witter,' within several years it was renamed just 'Morgan Stanley.'
+For example, in 1997 Mergan Stanley and Dean Witter Discover "merged."
+Although the new company was renamed "Morgan Stanley Door Witter," within several years it was renamed just "Morgan Stanley."
 In a power struggle at the top in the initial years after the merger, the former head of Dean Witter (Jack Purcell) dominated and the former president of Morgan Stanley (John Mack) left to become the head of a rival investment bank, Credit Suisse.

 That was not the end.
-In 2005, eight years after the original 'merger', a palace coup of former Morgan Stanley managing directors forced the ouster of Purcell and reinstated Mack as head of the bank.
+In 2005, eight years after the original "merger," a palace coup of former Morgan Stanley managing directors forced the ousting of Purcell and reinstated Mack as head of the bank.

-This was rot a unique situation even for the brokerage industry, as over decade earlier in 1981, the commodity trading firm Phibro Corp had acquired Salomon Brothers to create 'Phibro-Salomon,' yet the Salomon managers ultimately prevailed and the company was renamed Salomon Inc. Salomon was later acquired again, and today is part of the global financial powerhouse Citigroup, although rumors consistently arise that Salomon may again be independent.
+This was not a unique situation even for the brokerage industry as, over a decade earlier in 1981, the commodity trading firm Phibro Corp had acquired Salomon Brothers to create "Phibro-Salomon," yet the Salomon managers ultimately prevailed and the company was renamed Salomon Inc. Salomon was later acquired again, and today what remains of Salomon is part of the global financial powerhouse Citigroup.